Configure your VM image for Terraform deployment

 terraform -chdir=examples/marketplace_test plan -var project_id=YOUR_PROJECT

-After you've created and configured your deployment package, you must submit the package to Producer Portal so that the Cloud Marketplace team can review and approve the package.
+After you've created and configured your deployment package, you must validate and test it before the Cloud Marketplace team can review and approve it.

 1. In Producer Portal, go to the Deployment package section.

 2. Click Validate.
-The validation process can take up to two hours to complete, and you can exit the screen while it's completing.
+The validation process can take up to two hours to complete, and you can exit the screen while it runs.